 Cape Town is one of the most beautiful cities in the world.
 Built on the slopes of the majestic Table Mountain, this scenic city of diverse cultures has something for everyone; from breathtaking natural beauty and shopping at the V&A Waterfront to some of the finest dining to be found anywhere on the continent.

-Cape Town has enough to offer for a lifetime of exploring, but 3 to 4 days in this beautiful city should be enough to get a taste of the best that the Mother City has to offer.
-I’d recommend having a bucket list on the ready when you land to ensure that you don’t miss out on any of the must-see highlights.
-Many of the activities can be combined, but some of them are full day affairs, like wine tasting in the Cape Winelands.
+Cape Town has enough to offer for a lifetime of exploring, but three to four days in this beautiful city should be enough to get a taste of the best that the Mother City has to offer.
+I'd recommend having a bucket list on the ready when you land to ensure that you don't miss out on any of the must-see highlights.
+Many of the activities can be combined, but some of them are full-day affairs, like wine tasting in the Cape Winelands.

 The South African Bush and City Pairing

-Kruger Park is a malaria risk area, but this shouldn’t be a deterrent as malaria is both preventable and curable.
+Kruger Park is a low-risk malaria area, but this shouldn't be a deterrent as malaria is both preventable and curable.
 Visit your local travel clinic or doctor for up-to-date advice on prophylactics to ensure a worry-free adventure.
-The Kruger and Cape Town pairing varies in cost from anywhere between $1500 and $2000, depending on your choice of accommodation and activities, as well as additional flight costs between Cape Town and Jo’burg, ranging from $90 - $180 return (prices do fluctuate so it is important to check).
+The Kruger/Cape Town pairing varies in cost from anywhere between $1500 and $2000, depending on your choice of accommodation and activities, as well as additional flight costs between Cape Town and Johannesburg, ranging from $90 - $180 return (prices do fluctuate so it is important to check).
 In terms of your arrivals and departures, Wild Wings Safaris can arrange all your transfers between airports and hotels.

 Add the Mighty Victoria Falls

-Victoria Falls offers a unique alternative to the Kruger Park’s unspoilt game viewing as it is a major hub for adventure sports like white water rafting and bungi jumping.
+Victoria Falls offers a unique alternative to Kruger Park's unspoilt game viewing as it is a major hub for adventure sports like whitewater rafting and bungee jumping.

 The Travel Time Factor

-For those with a taste for heart-pumping adventure there is white water rafting on the lower Zambezi river, giant gorge swinging or just regular bungi jumping off the Victoria Falls Bridge.
+For those with a taste for heart-pumping adventure, there is whitewater rafting on the Lower Zambezi River, giant gorge swinging or just regular bungee jumping off the Victoria Falls Bridge.
 Follow this up with something a little less palpitating like an elephant back safari, zip wire or flying fox over Botoka Gorge and microlight or helicopter flight over the falls and you should be ready for something more relaxing like a canoe trip on the upper Zambezi or a sunset cruise.
 If you are still hungry for more you can do some sightseeing with a guided tour of Vic Falls, visit craft markets and the local museum, as well as embarking on game drives in the Zambezi National Park.